playcanvas/developer.playcanvas.com/content/en/user-manual/user-interface/localization.md

 The [thai-language.com site also has a separate tool][8] to add the zero width characters between words using a dictionary based approach if you have existing text.

+### Right to left Languages

+Right to left languages will need extra scripts for support that can be found in this [example project][10].

+In the example project, there is a folder called 'Rtl Support' that needs to [copied and pasted][11] into your project.

+![][12]

+In the folder, there is Script Type called 'RtlElement' which should be added to any Entity with a text element component that would be used to show right to left text.

+![][13]

 ## Engine

 To retrieve the text from a key in script, use the APIs: